Alejogb1/job-board/blog-data/what-causes-the-uninitialized-constant-error-when-reloading-a-ruby-application-after-enabling-zeitwerk.md

 id: "what-causes-the-uninitialized-constant-error-when-reloading-a-ruby-application-after-enabling-zeitwerk"
 ---

-Okay, let's dissect this.
+, let's dissect this.
 I've certainly spent my fair share of evenings staring at `uninitialized constant` errors after flipping the zeitwerk switch, and let me tell you, it’s rarely a straightforward ‘aha!’ moment.
 More often, it’s a trail of breadcrumbs you have to carefully follow.
 Let's break down what's going on and why this happens specifically when reloading after zeitwerk adoption.

 The core issue stems from how zeitwerk, the modern code loader for Ruby, differs from the traditional, often implicit, autoloading mechanisms.
 Think of autoloading as a kind of 'lazy loading' driven by ruby’s require mechanism.
 When a constant is encountered that ruby hasn’t seen yet, it kicks off the require process to locate it, using a predefined set of load paths.
 This often works well enough, but it has some drawbacks - race conditions during multi-threading scenarios, potential for inconsistencies and slower startup.

 Zeitwerk, in contrast, is proactive.
 Instead of relying on implicit constant lookup to trigger file loads, it scans your project’s directory structure upon startup, building a mapping of file paths to their corresponding class and module names.
 This ‘map’ is the source of truth.
 Instead of relying on the first access to a name, zeitwerk expects that when a specific constant is needed, the file containing that constant is already loaded according to this map, by loading all the files at start-up.
 This provides speed-ups and avoids any sort of race conditions, making it a much more robust mechanism in general.

 So, where does the 'uninitialized constant' come in?
-It appears during *reloading* because the application’s state becomes inconsistent with what zeitwerk *expects*.
+It appears during _reloading_ because the application’s state becomes inconsistent with what zeitwerk _expects_.
 When you make a change to your codebase, for example renaming a file or modifying a file that contains a class definition, the code needs to be reloaded, and if this process does not also re-evaluate zeitwerk's map, you'll get errors.
 Let's explore the scenarios:

 **Scenario 1: File Renaming/Movement Without Proper Reflection**